RISHABH1270/Kubernetes_Cheatsheet/README.md

 Use Taints & Tolerations together with Node Affinity for fine-grained pod placement control.

-1) Taints say: "Don’t come here unless you’re allowed."
+- Taints say: "Don’t come here unless you’re allowed."

-2) Node Affinity says: "Please try to go there if possible."
+- Node Affinity says: "Please try to go there if possible."

+---

-## Resource Requests & Limits
+## 💾 Resource Requests & Limits

-Request - The minimum amount of CPU/Memory the pod needs to be scheduled on the node.
+1) Request - The minimum amount of CPU/Memory the pod needs to be scheduled on the node.
 Think: "Reservation".

-Limit - The maximum amount of CPU/Memory the pod is allowed to use of the node.
+2) Limit - The maximum amount of CPU/Memory the pod is allowed to use of the node.
 Think: "Ceiling".

-Example YAML for Resource Requests & Limits
+Example YAML for Resource Requests & Limits:
 ```ymal
 resources:
   requests: